MickMacLean/mickmaclean.github.io/astro_2.md

 <img src="images/CodeCogsEqn.png" width=250>
 <img src="images/CodeCogsEqn (2).png" width=250>

-The molecular cloud in the S140 region contains a high density of CH₃CCH in equillibrium and by analyzing the intensities of moleculare emission lines, the temperature variations within the cloud can be determined.
+The molecular cloud in the S140 region contains a high density of CH₃CCH in equillibrium and by analyzing the intensities of moleculare emission lines, the temperature variations within the cloud can be determined and mapped.

 ### The Data
 Data was taken from the core of the S140 gas cloud observing the J = 6 and J = 5 rotational transition of CH₃CCH at 4 different K-ladders (K = 0 to K = 1, K = 2, and K = 3 transitions), and was analyzed using the CLASS software package.
 I used a gaussian fit to find the intensities for 23 spectra via the four peaks in the data which correspond to each of the k-ladders.
 These intensities were used to find the ratios between the k-ladder transitions given the previous equations, and thus the temperature.